survivejs/site/content/workshop.md

 > If you go through the slides, you can reach the actual book through them if you find something interesting.

+> 20% of webpack workshop income goes to Tobias Koppers, the main developer of webpack.
+I do this to support the project and enable its future growth.

 ### What's Covered?

 The workshop can take a day or two depending on the depth and the amount of hands-on experience.
 If you already know webpack well, the ideas of the first day can be gone through swiftly before the advanced ideas.